lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This means that the `SEQUENCE OF EvidenceBundle` is redundant with the ability to carry multiple `attr-evidence` or `ext-evidence` at the CSR level;
 either mechanism MAY be used for carrying multiple Evidence bundles.
-We are leaving the `SEQUENCE OF EvidenceBundle` since it is in general more flexible than relying on the containing structure to handle multiplicity and allows for this structure to be re-used in the future in other PKIX protocol contexts.

 ##  CertificateAlternatives